serverless/blog/posts/2017-01-30-serverless-v1.6.0.md

 serverless create --template openwhisk-nodejs`
 ```

-We'd recommend to take a look into the [OpenWhisk documentation](https://serverless.com/framework/docs/providers/openwhisk/guide/) and the ["Hello World" example](https://github.com/serverless/serverless/tree/master/docs/providers/openwhisk/examples/hello-world) to get started!
+We recommend checking out the [OpenWhisk documentation](https://serverless.com/framework/docs/providers/openwhisk/guide/) and the ["Hello World" example](https://github.com/serverless/serverless/tree/master/docs/providers/openwhisk/examples/hello-world) to get started!

 There's also an [example application](https://github.com/serverless/examples/tree/master/openwhisk-node-simple) in the [Serverless examples](https://github.com/serverless/examples) repository.

 ### Python support for invoke local command

-Back in v1.1 we've introduced the "invoke local" plugin so that you can invoke your serverless functions locally.
+Back in v1.1 we introduced the "invoke local" plugin so that you can invoke your Serverless functions locally.

-We started with support for the Node.js runtime but got immediate feedback that Python should be supported as well.
+We started with support for the Node.js runtime, but got immediate feedback that Python should be supported as well.

 Today we're happy to announce that "invoke local" now supports the Python runtime!